rukor/I-D/httpbis-tcp/draft.md

 some may note particular impact or nuance regarding a particular protocol version.

-There are countless scenarios, roles and setups where HTTP is being using so there can be no single specific "Right Answer" to most TCP questions.
+There are countless scenarios, roles and setups where HTTP is being used so there can be no single specific "Right Answer" to most TCP questions.
 This document intends only to cover the most important areas of concern and suggest possible actions.